logchange/valhalla/README.md

     - peter.zmilczak # usernames which will be reviews of created MR
     - some_unknown_nick # if username cannot be found you can check logs
 ```
-- Create access token and pass it to CI with variable `VALHALLA_TOKEN`
+- Create access token and pass it to CI as environment variable `VALHALLA_TOKEN`
+- Update or CI/CD scripts to use valhalla (see below for examples)

 ### 🔸 usage